anuhyasiddanthi/Time-to-Hire-and-Cost-per-Hire-Analysis-/README.md

-📊 Time to Hire and Cost per Hire Analysis in HR Recruitment 📖 Overview
+📊 Time to Hire and Cost per Hire Analysis in HR Recruitment 🛠️ Tools Used

+Excel – Data preprocessing and initial analysis

+Python (Pandas, NumPy) – Data cleaning and manipulation

+Python (Matplotlib, Seaborn) – Exploratory data visualization

+Scikit-learn – Predictive modeling (Linear Regression)

+Power BI – Interactive dashboards and KPI visualization

+📖 Overview

 This project analyzes the efficiency and financial impact of recruitment processes by evaluating two critical HR metrics: Time to Hire (TTH) and Cost per Hire (CPH).
 Using historical recruitment data from 2018–2024, the analysis identifies hiring bottlenecks, evaluates recruiter performance, and predicts future hiring trends.

 The project integrates data analysis, predictive modeling, and interactive dashboards to support data-driven recruitment strategies.
 By leveraging tools such as Python, Excel, and Power BI, the study provides actionable insights that help organizations optimize recruitment timelines and manage hiring costs effectively.

-The project demonstrates an end-to-end HR analytics workflow, including data preprocessing, exploratory analysis, predictive modeling, and dashboard visualization.
+This project demonstrates an end-to-end HR analytics workflow, including data preprocessing, exploratory analysis, predictive modeling, and dashboard visualization.

 🎯 Objectives